 When Aristotle uses the word 'soul' he does not mean 'a soul' in the Vedic or Vedantic sense, he means a 'living and intelligent being'.
 For Aristotle the soul and the body were one undivided entity.
-In this sense he already clearly follows the latter approach to the intelligent matter of Socrates. (see his treatise "On the Soul").
+In this sense he already clearly follows the latter approach to the 'intelligent matter' of Socrates. (see his treatise "On the Soul").

-Here we can clearly see the definition of logos as represented by sounds and letters; as if signifier is unified with the signified, though they are differently expressed in different languages still signifying the same psycho-physical reality of the being.
-This meaning will dominate in the West over all other approaches to the semantics.
+Here we can clearly see the definition of logos as represented by sounds and letters; where the words, though they are differently expressed in different languages, are still signifying the same psycho-physical reality of the being.
+This meaning will dominate the West thinking and all other approaches to the semantics.
 The word will be seen only as representative of the passions of the soul, which is an intelligent being.